gbragafibra/whatislife/lit.md

 - Rosen, R. (1977).
 Complexity as a system property.
 International Journal Of General System, 3(4), 227-232.

+- Yanofsky, N. S. (2003).
+A universal approach to self-referential paradoxes, incompleteness and fixed points.
+Bulletin of Symbolic Logic, 9(3), 362-386.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.